 When Jay is not volunteering with Habitat, he is a branch manager at Orkin Pest Control in College Station.
 At home Jay might be found grilling and cooking with his friends by the pool or reading.

 Jay remarks the sense of community is strong among Bryan/College Station Habitat homeowners because they help each other to attain their goals of homeownership.
 This feeling resonates in the interactions of volunteers, staff, and partner families during construction of a home with everyone working together for the completion of a family’s new home.
 The family’s new home represents a new chapter in their lives, a chapter that would not be possible without the help of our many volunteers like Jay.

-If you are interested in more information about volunteer opportunities with Bryan/College Station Habitat for Humanity, contact our Volunteer Coordinator at 979-822-7200, by e-mail at email@example.com, or sign up to help out Tuesday through Friday using SignUp.
+If you are interested in more information about volunteer opportunities with Bryan/College Station Habitat for Humanity, contact us at firstname.lastname@example.org, or visit habitatbcs.org/volunteer.